Most Important Dinosaur Discoveries of 2016

 The most important part of Timurlengia to survive fossilization, however, is a partial brain case: CT scans revealed that this predator had a more sophisticated brain and larger inner ear bones than its predecessors.
-Based on this discovery, paleontologists Hans-Dieter Sues (above) and Stephen Brusatte hypothesize that later tyrannosaurs owe their size and success to the expanding brain and sharpening senses of Timurlengia and other mid-Cretaceous ancestors.
+Based on this discovery, paleontologists Hans-Dieter Sues and Stephen Brusatte (see video above) hypothesize that later tyrannosaurs owe their size and success to the expanding brain and sharpening senses of Timurlengia and other mid-Cretaceous ancestors.
 Conveniently enough, these predators emerged around the same time that larger meat-eating dinosaurs like the carcharodontosaurs and spinosaurs went extinct.

 Timurlengia's name honors Timur (often anglicized as "Tamerlane"), the 14th century Central Asian conqueror whose empire spanned from eastern Turkey to the Himalayas.
 By the end of the Cretaceous, the tyrannosaurs ruled a much larger domain, extending from Mongolia to Texas if not further.